What We Are Reading

 - What makes a consultant successful?
 You might be surprised and challenged.
-Read the Linkedin article by Anand Damani here.
+Read the Linkedin article by Anand Damani.

-- Frances Frei and Anne Morriss write about “organizational culture” in the Harvard Business Review.
+- Frances Frei and Anne Morriss write about "Organizational Culture" in the Harvard Business Review.
 What is it, and how do you get better at it?
-Here.

 - Learn to be Charismatic.
-In another gem from the Harvard Business Review, Scott Edinger breaks it down here.
+In another gem from the Harvard Business Review by Scott Edinger.

 - Surprising and incisive comments on the challenges facing history museums in New York State from Anne Ackerson.

 - How to Tell if You Have Leadership Potential.
 From blogger Penelope Trunk.